angular-sanctuary/learn-angular/src/content/docs/practical-course/create-task/inject-service-form.md

 ## Inject the TaskService in the TaskFormComponent

+#### Instructions

-Open the `src/app/task-form.component.ts` file.
+1. Open the `src/app/task-form.component.ts` file.

-Add the following code to the file:
+2. Add the following code to the file:

 ```typescript ins={"1. import the TaskService": 3-4} ins={"2.
 Inject the TaskService in the class constructor": 17-18} ins={"3.
 Call the addTask function from the TaskService": 21-22}
 // task-form.component.ts